nextstrain/auspice/docs-src/docs/narratives/how-to-write.md

 4. Repeat until happy 😁

 You can see the contents of the markdown file behind [the example (nextstrain.org)](https://nextstrain.org/narratives/intro-to-narratives) that we're basing this tutorial on [here](https://raw.githubusercontent.com/nextstrain/narratives/master/intro-to-narratives.md).
-You can use this markdown file as a resource for creating your own paragraph.
+You can use this markdown file as inspiration for creating your own paragraphs, or just copy and paste the contents!
 For reference, here are three paragraphs from that file:

 ```md